 Select a deployment method for all software on your Software deployment list by clicking one of the method icons above the list, or select methods for each software individually.

 Before deploying a program, you need to create at least one deployment package, as well as select program bitness in the Software editor.

 A program without any deployment packages, or without any having been selected, will not be deployed.

 Preparing the Deployment targets list

-When a device has been scanned successfully for the first time, the login that provided access becomes attached to it automatically.
+When remote computers are scanned for the first time, logins that successfully provided access are automatically assigned to them.
 It's possible to switch to another login or create a new one from the Deployment targets list.

 Logins are set in the same way as in the Scanner.